About Umbrella Papyrus

 Yes, Umbrella Papyrus can grow in standing water, making it an excellent choice for water gardens, ponds, or bog gardens.

-Can I grow Umbrella Papyrus indoors
+Can I grow Umbrella Papyrus in my indoor space

 Difficulty